stanko-arbutina/arrow-line/README.md

 `dist` folder is included in the repo for user convenience.
 Similarily, a small chunk of [lodash](https://lodash.com/) is bundled-in directly.

 The project in its current iteration covers my use-case adequately.
-If it were to be developed further, the first major milestone would be to add some kind of framework for testing for visual regressions.
+If it were to be developed further, the first major milestone would be to add some kind of framework for detecting visual regressions.

 ## License